 Submit a completed online application form by the December 1 deadline (only accessible from the Admission webpage in early October).
 In addition, an Autobiographical Sketch & Personal Statement, and a supplemental form outlining completion of prerequisite courses, must be submitted online.

-Submit all official post-secondary transcripts to Western University Professional Admissions by the application deadline.
+Submit all official post-secondary transcripts to Undergraduate Recruitment & Admissions, Western University, attention: Professional Admissions - Dentistry by the application deadline.

 Arrange for official DAT scores to be sent to Schulich Dentistry Admissions office directly.
 The Canadian Dental Association will send test results for applicants who have indicated they wish Schulich Dentistry to receive their scores at the time of writing.

 Ensure any additional required documents, including documents not available electronically, are sent to Professional Admissions - Dentistry.

 Official transcripts from EACH university, college or other post-secondary institution applicants have attended are required by the December 1 application deadline.